 Over the past year, the world has watched the planet cry for help on many occasions.
 Within the past month, we have seen fires devastate Australia’s environment and wildlife, earthquakes damage the island of Puerto Rico, and volcanoes threaten thousands of lives in the Philippines.
 The climate crisis can also be felt here in the United States.
 In mid-January, I traveled to Dallas, Texas, where I saw the devastation still present from a tornado that occurred three months ago.
 Even over 5 years later, New Yorkers are still feeling the effects of Hurricane Sandy.
 These disasters remind us every day that the climate crisis is not a thing of the past or of the future: It is happening now and it will provoke increasingly severe natural disasters around the globe.

 It is no secret that the climate crisis is reaching a tipping point.
 Humanity is being called to take collective action.
 It is our job to stay informed on policies being proposed and adopted that affect our environment and to pressure our governmental officials to make the best decisions for our climate.
 One way that you can do this is by participating in Climate Strikes occurring across the world on Wednesday, April 22, Earth Day.
 This will include a day of striking followed by two days of action.
-For more information on the Climate Strikes and the actions to follow, go to https://strikewithus.org/.
+Visit Climate Strikes formore information on and the actions to follow.
 Along with striking, you can also register to attend the 2020 Intergenerational Spring Seminar entitled “All In for Climate Justice: People, Power, Planet” to gain the skills and knowledge to return home equipped to engage in action for climate justice.
 We must turn the words of those who spoke at “A Climate in Crisis: The Fight for Justice in a Warming World” into immediate and collective action—because our world depends on it.